bfrangi/bfrangi.github.io/_posts/2024-09-03-docker_with_user.markdown

 root@d9b100f2f636:/#
 ```

-The number after the `@` is the container ID.
+The identifier after the `@` is the container ID.
 Remember this container ID, as you'll need it later to identify the container and, for example, remove it.

 ### Creating a new user